oliviasylee/note-taker/README.md

 http://localhost:3001
 ```

 ## Usage
 Live HEROKU application deployed at: [Click here](https://note-taker-oslee.herokuapp.com/) <br>

 [![note-taker-screenshot1](public/assets/images/screenshot-note-taker-1.png)]()
 <br><br>
 [![note-taker-screenshot2](public/assets/images/screenshot-note-taker-02.png)]()
-  ## Contributing
-  Olivia Seonyeong Lee

 ## Questions
 If you have any questions about this projects, please contact me at oliviasylee@Gmail.com.
 You can view more of my projects at https://github.com/oliviasylee.